-- 43. Hearsay evidence is 'a statement made otherwise than by a person while giving oral evidence in the proceedings which is tendered as evidence of the matters stated'.
+- 44. Hearsay evidence is "a statement made otherwise than by a person while giving oral evidence in the proceedings which is tendered as evidence of the matters stated" 17.
 In the GDC's proceedings, the issue of hearsay evidence commonly arises in respect of a witness who is unable or unwilling to attend the hearing in person.
-In such circumstances, a party may seek to admit that evidence in the GDC's proceedings, via Rule 57(1). - 44.
+In such circumstances, a party may seek to admit that evidence in the GDC's proceedings via Rule 57(1). - 45.
 Overall, when determining admissibility of hearsay evidence at a Preliminary Meeting, the members or Chair must consider the request in light of the overarching objective as well as the need to ensure the fairness of the proceedings.
-In that context, failure to take steps to secure attendance of a determinate and crucial witness may deny the registrant a fair trial. - 45.
-Factors to be considered include: the reasons for the absence of the witness, and whether or not the evidence is 'sole and decisive' (in which case it may be unfair to admit that evidence, bearing in mind that it cannot be scrutinised through cross examination), whether it merely stands to corroborate other evidence of the totality of the evidence supporting the charge 22.
+In that context, failure to take steps to secure attendance of a determinate and crucial witness may deny the registrant a fair hearing18. - 46.
+Factors to be considered include: the reasons for the absence of the witness, and whether or not the evidence is sole and decisive'19 (in which case it may be unfair to admit that evidence, bearing in mind that it cannot be scrutinised through cross examination), whether it merely stands to corroborate other evidence20, or is part of the totality of the evidence supporting the charge21.